CATEM1NAL/PD2-SAFE/README.md

 checks in place to prevent the game from trying to add the Immortal Python skins (which were turned into a weapon colour some years ago) and additionally unlocks all of the tradable armour skins too.

+As a side effect of how this is implemented, it also prevents the game from getting softlocked on a black loading screen - the reason that happens sometimes is because the game gets stuck trying to load the Steam inventory, which [this](https://modworkshop.net/mod/52035) mod fixes.
+Because S.A.F.E prevents the game from trying to poll Steam at all, it also fixes the loading softlock as well (making the aforementioned mod unneeded while S.A.F.E is active).